holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.5 Sub-Circles

 Any Partner serving as Role Lead for a Role may initiate the Governance Process for that Role as if it were a Circle.
-If the Governance Process results in that Role containing any of its own Roles, beyond those automatically defined by this Constitution, then that Role automatically becomes a full Circle.
+If that Governance Process results in the creation of any Roles, then it automatically becomes a full Circle.
 When that happens, the new Circle is considered a **_“Sub-Circle”_** of the Circle containing it, while the Circle containing it becomes its **_“Super-Circle”_**.
 However, this only applies to Roles defined by a Circle's Governance Process; Roles defined in this Constitution are not eligible to themselves become Sub-Circles.

 A Sub-Circle is still considered a normal Role within its Super-Circle, and behaves accordingly for the purpose of applying any rule or process in this Constitution.
 Further, the Role Leads for that Role become the Role Leads of the Lead Link Role within the Sub-Circle.
 Changing those Role Leads in the Super-Circle automatically changes the Sub-Circle's Lead Links accordingly.